-We’re in the middle of a dirty, nasty, horrible boat project.
-We’re removing the old bottom paint . . . about half of it was literally falling off.
+Dirty, nasty, horrible boat projects.
+For us, it was removing the old bottom paint . . . about half of it was literally falling off.
 More comes off relatively easily.
 Other, smaller patches are attached as firmly as if it were made of 5200.

 These are the type of projects that the glossy cruising mags don’t go into detail about.
 Things like scraping the paint from the underside of caatamaran hulls.
 Repowering.
 Patching holes in fiberglass.
 Recovering from sinking (yes, this happened to friends).
 I’m sure there are others.